bsdimp/mk211bsd/STATUS.md

 patch 160.
 It's a bit acedemnic, though, as ar.h is identical in all the 4.3BSD variants under consideration.
 We can likely just copy it from 4.3BSD.

-ranlib.c is almost the same between 4.3BSD and 4.3BSD Tahoe.
-The only change is using a new symbol RANLIBMAG.
-RANLIBMAG isn't in 2.11BSD, even in the newer versions.
-This is further evidence all these were taken from 4.3BSD.
-This depends on a.out, so may need to be adjusted to work on the PDP-11 since 4.3BSD is VAX.
-The 2.10.1 ranlib may help since the .o format didn't change between 2.10.1 and 2.11 pl < 158.
-Ranlib appears to be created along with the portable archive format, though the version of ranlib in 2.10.1 operates on the old ar format. ranlib in 2.10.1 appears to be a hacked up version of nm.c to support ranlib functions, though it also appears to be a pre-4.0BSD version of ranlib.c now lost to history...
-I think it will be close to just a copy from 4.3BSD to make it work, but some tweaks may be necessary.

 ld.c is more troubling.
 We need to adjust it somehow.
 It lacks a SCCS id, so we'll have to maybe rely on ealier diffs in 4BSD somehow, maybe between 3BSD and 4.0BSD where portable ar was introduced, though those diffs are extensive.
 Given